Panic disorder: Alcohol and sedatives

 About 30% of people with panic disorder use alcohol and 17% use other psychoactive drugs.
 This is in comparison with 61% (alcohol) and 7.9% (other psychoactive drugs) of the general population who use alcohol and psychoactive drugs, respectively.
-Utilization of recreational drugs or alcohol generally make symptoms worse.
+Utilization of recreational drugs or alcohol generally makes symptoms worse.
 Most stimulant drugs (caffeine, nicotine, cocaine) would be expected to worsen the condition, since they directly increase the symptoms of panic, such as heart rate.

 Deacon and Valentiner (2000) conducted a study that examined co-morbid panic attacks and substance use in a non-clinical sample of young adults who experienced regular panic attacks.
 The authors found that compared to healthy controls, sedative use was greater for non-clinical participants who experienced panic attacks.
 These findings are consistent with the suggestion made by Cox, Norton, Dorward, and Fergusson (1989) that panic disorder patients self-medicate if they believe that certain substances will be successful in alleviating their symptoms.
 If panic disorder patients are indeed self-medicating, there may be a portion of the population with undiagnosed panic disorder who will not seek professional help as a result of their own self-medication.
-In fact, for some patients panic disorder is only diagnosed after they seek treatment for their self-medication habit.
+In fact, for some patients, panic disorder is only diagnosed after they seek treatment for their self-medication habit.

 While alcohol initially helps ease panic disorder symptoms, medium- or long-term hazardous alcohol use can cause panic disorder to develop or worsen during alcohol intoxication, especially during alcohol withdrawal syndrome.
-This effect is not unique to alcohol but can also occur with long-term use of drugs which have a similar mechanism of action to alcohol such as the benzodiazepines which are sometimes prescribed as tranquilizers to people with alcohol problems.
-The reason chronic alcohol misuse worsens panic disorder is due to distortion of the brain chemistry and function.
+This effect is not unique to alcohol but can also occur with long-term use of drugs which have a similar mechanism of action to alcohol such as the benzodiazepines which are sometimes prescribed as tranquilizers to people with alcohol problems, however, benzodiazepines are more selective anxiolytic agents than alcohol, which has numerous affinity for receptors that benzodiazepines do not effect.
+The reason chronic alcohol misuse worsens panic disorder is due to distortion of the brain chemistry and function and the fact that alcohol is a poor anxiolytic agent and is often more euphoric that benzodiazepines, however, its duration of action is short and its selectivity is poor.
+Since most benzodiazepines are highly selective GABA A positive allosteric modulators, the anxiolytic effect mediated by increased GABAergic activity is stronger than alcohol, which binds to numerous other receptors and has poor selectivity as a GABAergic agent, and alcohol even acts as a negative allosteric modulator of NDMA receptors, which likely contributes to its impairing and euphoric effects, along with numerous other target receptors.